raspberrypi/documentation/raspbian/applications/camera.md

 --spstiming,    -stm
 ```

-Insert timing information in to the SPS block.
+Insert timing information into the SPS block.

 ```
 --timed,	-td		Do timed switches between capture and pause